sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 The *dharma-sūtra* of Gautama is the earliest work known Unlike the *dharma-sūtra* of Baudhāyana and Āpastamba it iswholly written in prose, Baudhāyana and Āpastamba have verses interspersed in their works.
-Gautama is referred to in the works of Baudhāyana, Āpastamba, Manu and [Yājñavalkya²](# "2S B E II, xlv and pp xlviii-liii Dr Jayaswal places the work of Gautama between 350 and 200 B C See, Manu and Yājñavalkya, P 4") .
+Gautama is referred to in the works of Baudhāyana, Āpastamba, Manu and Yājñavalkya²[^24] .
 The antiquity of the work as the first *dharma-sūtra* has not been in dispute though there has been differences of opinion as to the later revisions of the work.
-The view of Dr Batakrishna Ghose has been examined by MM Kane and as the arguments advanced by Dr Ghose are met by Prof. Kane, the antiquity of Gautama's work as the first *dharma-sūtra* must pass [muster1](# "1Kane, History of Dharmaśāstra, Vol I,P v") .
+The view of Dr Batakrishna Ghose has been examined by MM Kane and as the arguments advanced by Dr Ghose are met by Prof. Kane, the antiquity of Gautama's work as the first *dharma-sūtra* must pass muster1[^25] .

+[^24]: "2S B E II, xlv and pp xlviii-liii Dr Jayaswal places the work of Gautama between 350 and 200 B C See, Manu and Yājñavalkya, P 4"

+[^25]: "1Kane, History of Dharmaśāstra, Vol I,P v"